 Admin_thumb_jdbf1

 Working for Pye Records, Blackfoot convinced company head Tim Murdoch to record an album of his songs.
-It made little impression on the charts but The Song of Crazy Horse picked up Album of the Year at the 1974 RATA Awards (precursor to the NZ Music Awards), by which time Blackfoot had returned to the USA.
-He claims not to have known about the award for two years.
+It has been alleged that The Song of Crazy Horse picked up Album of the Year at the 1974 RATA Awards (precursor to the NZ Music Awards), by which time Blackfoot had returned to the USA.
+But there was no album award presented that year.

 There are other family ties which bring overseas stars down under.
 The late English singer-songwriter Peter Skellern regularly visited his son in Devonport and in 2013 he collaborated with New Zealand playwright Roger Hall on the stage play You Can Always Hand Them Back.
 Barry Andrews (XTC and Shriekback) has a New Zealand-born son, Finn Andrews of The Veils.
 I've been told, unsubstantiated, that a son of Steely Dan's Walter Becker attends a private Auckland school.
 Taj Mahal has been a frequent visitor since the 1980s and two of his children, raised in Wellington, are established performers – Deva (now USA-based) and Ahmen (AKA Imon Starr of Rhombus and Olmecha Supreme).
 Mahal's 1987 album, Taj, features two Herbs songs, 'Light of The Pacific' and 'French Letter', and he may also be remembered for his appearances in the long-running Just Juice TV ads of the 1990s.